MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/microsoft-sharepoint-syntex-overview.md

 - Automate content processing
 - Transform content into knowledge

-The resources on this page are designed to get you started.
-Depending on the needs of your organization, you may want to read about adoption options.
+The resources on this page are designed to get you started with learning about and using SharePoint Syntex in your organization.

 ## Get started